Kapelianovych/mountain/README.md

 }
 ```

-Client establish connection with remote peer (usually server).
+Client establishes connection with remote peer (usually server).
 The same client can make multiple requests to remote peer.
 In order to do that after every request you should re`fresh` client.

 ```ts
 import { constants } from 'http2';